SystemR/resource-service/README.md

 # Resource Service

 Simpler and consistent way for front-end and back-end communication using ORM-like API for Angular, with async/await.
-Inspired by EF Core, Eloquent, TypeORM, Swagger, and JSON API spec [https://jsonapi.org](https://jsonapi.org).
+Inspired by EF Core, GORM, Eloquent, TypeORM, Swagger, and JSON API spec [https://jsonapi.org](https://jsonapi.org).

 ```ts
 // Call your ajax like this: